-- scalable plans to power everything from beginner to enterprise-level learning platforms (although enterprise-level get pricey)
+- plans to power everything from beginner to enterprise-level learning platforms (although enterprise-level get pricey)

-Kinsta will even migrate your site for free if you’re currently hosting elsewhere.
+Kinsta will also migrate your site for free if you’re currently hosting elsewhere.

 Kinsta even has a resource explaining LMS WordPress hosting.
 Still not sure which plan to choose?
 Just start a chat & their sales team will help you choose.